Melanoma

 Melanoma and environmental health

-Melanoma is a serious form of skin cancer, and, together with Australia, New Zealand has the highest rates in the world [2].
-In 2021, there were 2,859 registrations of melanoma in New Zealand.
-Melanoma was the third most commonly registered cancer in 2019 for males (behind prostate cancer and colon cancer) and for females (behind breast and colon cancer).
+Melanoma is a serious form of skin cancer, and, together with Australia, New Zealand has the highest rates in the world [1].
+In 2022, there were 3,116 registrations of melanoma in New Zealand.

 Overexposure to UV radiation from the sun is the main environmental risk factor for melanoma.
 It has been estimated that more than 90% of all melanoma cases in New Zealand can be attributed to UV radiation exposure [2].

-In 2021, there were 2,859 melanoma registrations in New Zealand.
-The melanoma registration rate has always been higher for males than females over the past 20 years.
+In 2022, there were 3,116 melanoma registrations in New Zealand.
+The melanoma registration rate has consistently been higher for males than females over the past 20 years.
+Melanoma was the third most commonly registered cancer in 2020 for males (behind prostate cancer and colorectal cancer) and for females (behind breast and colorectal cancer) [3].

 Information about the data